-International Incoterms commercial rules set the terms of sale and purchase.
-International Chamber of Commerce introduces modifications every decade to clarify ambiguities and adapt the rules to changes in international trade.
+International Incoterms commercial rules set the rules of sale and purchase.
+The International Chamber of Commerce introduces modifications every decade to clarify ambiguities and adapt the rules to changes in international trade.
 Currently, the Incoterms 2010 rules are in force, but the proposals for Incoterms 2020 changes have already been presented.
 ICC will announce the set of new rules at the end of 2019.
-On January 1, 2020 they will come into force.
+On January 1, 2020, they will come into force.
 Knowledge of them is crucial when placing an order and signing a contract with a Chinese partner.
 We describe the planned changes so that you can prepare for the introduction of Incoterms 2020.

-Incoterms are a set of international trade rules published by the International Chamber of Commerce (ICC) which is based in Paris.
+Incoterms are a set of international trade rules published by the International Chamber of Commerce (ICC), which is based in Paris.
 The organization aims to improve and strengthen trade cooperation between countries around the world.
 Interestingly, the committee of experts working on the draft of Incoterms 2020 rules includes Chinese representatives for the first time.

 The Incoterms rules divide the transport and insurance charges between the seller and the buyer as well as the responsibility for the formalities and costs associated with customs clearance.
-Incoterms determine transfer of risk in the transport process as well as the moment of delivery.
+Incoterms determine the transfer of risk in the transport process as well as the moment of delivery.
 Therefore, knowledge of Incoterms is essential for any entrepreneur who engages in international trade.

 Controversial proposals for Incoterms 2020 changes